KadeFrank/FxxingBird/README.md

 # FxxingBird

 This game is free to play.
-U can find the desidner here: https://space.bilibili.com/18228906
+U can find the designer here: https://space.bilibili.com/18228906

 And here: https://youtu.be/MM67I2K4jGA